Terms and conditions

 6.3 If the Supplier reasonably suspects that the password is being used by an Unauthorised Person, the Subscription may be withdrawn at the sole discretion of the Supplier.

-6.4 The User shall use all reasonable endeavours to ensure the Online Services are not be accessed by any Unauthorised Person and in the event that he suspects such unauthorised use, shall notify the Supplier immediately.
+6.4 The User shall use all reasonable endeavours to ensure the Online Services are not to be accessed by any Unauthorised Person and in the event that he suspects such unauthorised use, shall notify the Supplier immediately.

 6.5 The User shall use all reasonable endeavours to ensure that Materials downloaded and stored are kept secure and that third parties are prevented from duplicating and reproducing such Materials in whole or in part, other than for the purposes permitted under these Terms.